OluEgwudike/COMPARATIVE-ANALYSIS-OF-SUPERVISED-AND-ENSEMBLE-MODEL-FOR-DETECTING-MALICIOUS-ACTIVITIES/README.md

 f1- score: (95.5%)

-After supervised and ensemble model is used on the dataset it shows that ensemble model handle the dataset very well because of the ability to handle large dataset than standalone supervised machine learning model.
+After supervised and ensemble model is used on the dataset it shows that ensemble model handles the dataset very well because of its ability to handle large dataset than standalone supervised machine learning model.